Norwich Terrier

 Norwich Terrier Health

 Norwich Terriers have a lifespan of 12 to 15 years.
-While they are a sturdy sporting dog and generally healthy, they are not without some health concerns.
+While they are sturdy sporting dogs and generally healthy, they are not without some health concerns.
 As a potential pet parent, it’s important to know what types of Norwich Terrier health issues you may see and how you can treat them.

 • Epilepsy: This breed also tends to suffer from epilepsy, a condition that causes seizures.
-While there is no cure for epilepsy, it can be managed with medication.
+While there is no cure for epilepsy, it can typically be managed with medication.

 Norwich Terrier History